StorkST/CoreRussianVerbs/README.md

 * Using OpenOffice Calc with this configuration set when opening the file.<br>
 <img src="screenshots/LibreOffice-calc-configuration-at-opening.png" width="450">

+It is imporant to not check Tab as it will add unwanted tabs throughout the file.

 * Using [Atom](https://atom.io/) with the [atom-tablr extension](https://github.com/abe33/atom-tablr).
 With this configuration set when opening the file. <br>
 <img src="screenshots/Atom-tablr-configuration-at-opening.png" width="700">